 Political scientist Tim Chambless, of the University of Utah, says for the next 20 years, Huntsman's professional life alternated between political appointments in the federal government and working for his family's chemical business.

-TIM CHAMBLESS: Certainly his father's business efforts have opened doors of opportunities.
+PROFESSOR TIM CHAMBLESS: Certainly his father's business efforts have opened doors of opportunities.
 But he also has his own skills.

 HORSLEY: Chambless calls Huntsman a good listener and a bridge-builder, skills that helped make him a popular two-term governor.

 Huntsman told the South Carolina graduates, even though his band didn't make it, he'll never regret following his passion.
 For a young man who'd spend much of his life following in his father's footsteps, drummer Howard Sharp says Huntsman's days with Wizard were an important chance to stand on his own two feet.